Consumers want true omnichannel experiences

 Today’s customer uses multiple channels to buy products and get service—six touchpoints, on average (Source: Marketing Week).
+A typical customer’s journey may look something like this map, haphazard and multichannel.
 And they expect continuity of experience across channels and touchpoints.
 For example, when a website visitor escalates to website chat, the agent should have the complete self-service session history of the website visitor up to that point.
+An email agent should have the complete history of the customer, including an omnichannel conversation view of past interactions, when responding to a query.

 Excellence in delivering omnichannel customer experience has thus become an imperative.